The Armorer's Art: Mastering Chainmail and Plate Armor on the Ancient Battlefield

 Movement and Combat Drills

-Once armored, warriors had to practice basic movements: walking, running, rising from a fall, mounting a horse, and swinging weapons.
-Chainmail wearers needed to strengthen their shoulders and core to bear the constant weight (often 25-35 pounds).
-Plate armor, while distributing weight better, restricted lateral torso rotation and limited arm elevation.
-Fighters trained to use broad, sweeping blows rather than tight, quick strikes.
-They learned to anticipate how armor would shift; a properly adjusted breastplate would rotate slightly with a twist, allowing a warrior to reach his back scabbard.
+Once armored, warriors had to practice basic movements until they became instinctive.
+This included walking, running, rising from a fall, mounting a horse, and swinging weapons.
+Chainmail wearers needed significant shoulder and core strength to bear the constant weight, which often ranged from 20 to 35 pounds.
+Plate armor, while distributing weight more efficiently, restricted lateral torso rotation and limited arm elevation.
+Fighters trained to use broad, sweeping strikes rather than tight, quick cuts.
+They learned to anticipate how armor would shift; a properly adjusted breastplate would rotate slightly with a twist of the torso, allowing a warrior to reach his back scabbard.
 Historical fencing manuals like the Gladiatoria or those by Fiore dei Liberi illustrate techniques specifically designed for armored combat, emphasizing half-swording (gripping the sword blade) to direct thrusts into mail gaps or plate visors.
+Explore these techniques further at the Association for Renaissance and Medieval Arms and Armor Research.

 Fighting in Different Environments